-With no direct pathways to the United States, hundreds of Ukrainian refugees are gathering at the U.S.-Mexico border
+There are new migrants on the U.S.-Mexico border: Ukrainian refugees

-“They said it could be two or three days,” said Valentina Shymanservska, number 884, a sunflower farmer from Kharkhiv.
+“They said it could be two or three days,” said Valentina Shymanservska, No. 884, a sunflower farmer from outside Kharkiv.

-“My turn is any minute,” said Svyastoslav Urusky, number 319, a university student from Lviv.
+“My turn is any minute,” said Svyastoslav Urusky, No. 319, a university student from Lviv.

-“I can’t believe we’re still waiting,” said Maxim Polosov, number 363, who renovated homes in Slavansk.
+“I can’t believe we’re still waiting,” said Maxim Polosov, No. 363, who renovated homes in Slovyansk.

 By Saturday morning, the list had more than 1,200 names on it.
 Dozens more Ukrainians were arriving every hour.
 A van was shuttling them between the Tijuana airport and the tent where the yellow legal pad was kept.